General Usage

 What is an allocation?

-Time on Rivanna is allocated as Service Units (SUs).
+Time on the HPC system is allocated as Service Units (SUs).
 One SU corresponds to one core-hour.
 Multiple SUs make up what is called an allocation (e.g., a new allocation = 100K SUs).
 Allocations are managed through Grouper (requires VPN connection) groups.
 These groups must be created by the Principal Investigators (PIs) prior to submitting an allocation request.
 Full details can be found here.

 How can I request an allocation?